Research

 The Nature of High Energy Physics

-Our group is engaged in experimental high-energy particle physics research; the study of matter at the most fundamental level, at the highest energies and the smallest distances.
+Our group is engaged in both theoretical and experimental high-energy particle physics research; the study of matter at the most fundamental level, at the highest energies and the smallest distances.

 The results of these experiments have a bearing on astrophysics and cosmology, test the adequacy of our most successful physical theories and stimulate further theoretical developments, and contribute to the efforts of theoretical physicists and philosophers addressing fundamental questions about the cosmos.